SAEmanuel/Green_Spaces_Management_ISEP/docs/sprintA/us001/01.requirements-engineering/Readme.md

 **From the specifications document:**

-> The system aims to facilitate the management of skills attributed to collaborators within the organization.
-The Human Resources Manager (HRM) is empowered to register various skills that may be assigned to employees.
-These skills encompass a wide range of tasks and responsibilities relevant to the management of green spaces, including but not limited to designing, estimating, gardening, electrical work, and masonry.
+> The system aims is the management of skills.

+> The Human Resources Manager (HRM) is empowered to register various skills.

+> These skills encompass a wide range of tasks and responsibilities relevant to the management of green spaces, including but not limited to designing, estimating, gardening, electrical work, and masonry.

 > The system provides an interface dedicated to managing these skills efficiently.

-The HRM can utilize this interface to add new skills to the system, specifying unique identifiers, names, and descriptions for each skill.
-Additionally, the HRM can view a comprehensive list of existing skills along with their details, edit the details of existing skills, and delete obsolete skills as necessary.
+> Additionally, the HRM can view a comprehensive list of existing skills along, edit the skills, and delete obsolete skills as necessary.

 **From the client clarifications:**